 At this point, I’m pretty much done.
 As a final touch, I’m going to add a texture and some text to my front cover.
 I usually go back and touch some things up as well.
 Just taking my time correcting parts that I feel don’t look right, comparing and contrasting with the original book image.
 That concludes this article, I hope your book turned out nicely, if not then run back through the tutorial and see where you might have messed up, and use your own judgment to determine what needs work and what doesn’t.
 Here are some final images just to show you what you can do with this technique.

-Incoming search terms:photoshop bind an image to object, 3d book object photoshop, how to make a book shape in photoshop, how to make a edge of a book on photoshop, how to make object with shapes in photoshop, make a 3d book in photoshop, make a 3d book photoshop, make my book cover 3d, photoshop 3d book shape, photoshop make book shape
+Incoming search terms:photoshop bind an image to object, 3d book object photoshop, how to make 3d shapes in photoshop, how to make a book shape in photoshop, how to make a edge of a book on photoshop, how to make object with shapes in photoshop, make 3d book cover using photoshop, make a 3d book in photoshop, make a 3d book photoshop, make my book cover 3d

 No related posts.